 the confluence of the Blyde and Ohrigstad Rivers.

-viewpoints of the Blyde River Canyon is from the
+The viewpoints to the Blyde River

 More Sightseeing ...